Augmenta-tech/Augmenta-notch-example/README.md

 ### Setup

-To start developping your application you probably need Augmenta data.For that :
+To start developping your application you probably need some Augmenta data.
+For that :

+/!\ (The simulator is not yet supporting TUIO as output, so we will use Fusion for now, the next link is a bleeding edge temporary version)

-- Download the last version of [Fusion](https://gofile-3275575478.fr2.quickconnect.to/sharing/rTiRtHTVT)
+- Download the latest version of [Fusion](https://gofile-3275575478.fr2.quickconnect.to/sharing/rTiRtHTVT)
-- Setup your scene
+- Setup your scene by entering the size in meter and the resolution in pixel
-- Make 2 output : OSC and TUIO with different port
+- Create two outputs : TUIO and OSC

 ![Capture2](https://user-images.githubusercontent.com/64955193/136353492-76d841ec-bde9-4c41-87be-75a66fc46ea3.PNG)

-### Receive Data from Notch : TUIO / OSC
+### Receive Data in Notch : TUIO / OSC

+(These steps are already done in the example)

 - Enable TUIO in your project : go to Project / Settings / Protocols
-- Enter TUIO receive port
+- Enter the TUIO receive port
 - Enter OSC receive port

 ![image](https://user-images.githubusercontent.com/64955193/136350654-55c8afbe-c2a3-4dce-9711-abe73837b654.png)